- August 11, 2018

 Forgiveness is a process of self-actualization in which we choose to move through hurt feelings such as shame, anger, and resentment in favor of self-compassion, self-love, and empathy.

 Simply put, self-actualization (a term originally introduced by Kurt Goldstein) is the realization of one’s potential.
 Forgiveness contributes to our actualization because it liberates us from the past.
-Living to one’s potential implies the growth of latent qualities or abilities, the development of our full selves.
+Living to one’s potential implies the growth of latent qualities or abilities and the development of our full selves.
 However, we cannot do this if we are in a state of withholding forgiveness, either for ourselves or others.
-When we choose not to forgive, whether we consciously know it or not, we are inhibiting our growth and our potential.
+Whether we consciously know it or not, we are inhibiting our growth and potential when we choose not to forgive.
 Our energy is consumed by regret, resentment, or righteous indignation.
 While these reactions may seem perfectly justified, they never allow us to move beyond a confining perception of the past.

 The only moment we can create new possibilities is the present moment.
 Right now.
 We cannot create in the future.
 We cannot create in the past.
-If we are tied to the past via perceived psychological or spiritual injury, we are giving away our power to manifest.
+We relinquish our power to manifest if we are tied to the past via perceived psychological or spiritual injury.
 Forgiveness breaks those ties and allows us to live boldly in the present moment.